anonymoussc/anonymoussc.github.io/_posts/2015-09-28-JSON-web-token-definition-and-example.markdown

 In broad terms, there are two kinds of web application, traditional round-trip application and single-page application.

-1. Round-trip application
+__1. Round-trip application__
 The browser (client) requests an initial HTML document from the server.
 User interactions, such as clicking a link or submitting a form led the browser to request and receive a completely new HTML document.

-2. Single-page application
+__2. Single-page application__
-In single page application, initial page are loaded only once and data exchange between client and the server occur asynchronously in the background through xmlhttprequest.
+Single-Page Applications (SPAs) are Web apps that load a single HTML page and dynamically update that page as the user interacts with the app.
+SPAs use AJAX and HTML5 to create fluid and responsive Web apps, without constant page reloads.
+However, this means much of the work happens on the client side, in JavaScript. [msdn.microsoft.com](https://msdn.microsoft.com/en-us/magazine/dn463786.aspx)

 For single page applications that rely on an API, a better way to handle authentication is with JSON web tokens (JWT).